Roger Clarke's Web-Site

 As indicated by the above discussion about conflicts among interests, stakeholders' perspectives do not necessarily lie on the same dimension.
 Where B2B participants are negotiating on the price of a tradable item and the allocation of the costs of delivery, the perspectives of both parties lie on the economic dimension.
 On the other hand, an organisation's interests in relation to its staff may focus on the cost and productivity of labour, whereas employees are concerned about not only economic factors (in particular, pay and allowances) but also factors on the social dimension (such as impositions on their free time, work-induced stress, compulsory unpaid overtime, monitoring of work performance, and physical intrusions such as the enforced extraction of biometrics for identity authentication and body fluids for drug-testing).

+The existence of multiple dimensions is reflected in the 'triple-bottom-line' reporting movement (Elkington 1994), and in the notion of corporate social responsibility (CSR) (Hedman and Heningsson, 2016).
 Meanwhile, the accelerating pace of partly-anthropomorphic climate change needs to stimulate activity in many disciplines.
-Recognition of the importance of the environmental dimension exists within IS (Watson et al. 2010, Elliot 2011, Malhotra et al. 2013, Gholami et al. 2016), but few researchers have responded to the calls.
+Recognition of the importance of the environmental dimension exists within IS (Watson et al. 2010, Elliot 2011, Malhotra et al. 2013, Gholami et al. 2016), and in Electronic Markets (Kranz et al. 2015); but few researchers have responded to the calls.
 For example, the focus of the 'Green IS' field is almost entirely on organisational cost-savings and image-burnishing, not on energy-savings, resource-savings or emissions reductions.
-Research in electronic markets, needs to take into account not only the economic, but also the social and environmental dimensions.
+Research in electronic markets needs to take into account not only the economic, but also the social and environmental dimensions.
 Key examples of values on each of the three dimensions are presented in Table 2.

 This section delves into the question of what aspects of the regulatory framework have and have not been addressed by electronic markets research.
-It was natural to commence with an examination of the corpus of the specialist journal, Electronic Markets.
-This was supplemented by a similar but shallower check in the other most directly-relevant research-domain journal, the International Journal of Electronic Commerce, and in two Basket of 8 journals.
+As expressed in the introductory comments, the focus is on the IS discipline, but with reference to some salient publications in other disciplines.
+It is natural to commence with an examination of the corpus of the specialist journal, Electronic Markets.
+This is supplemented by similar but shallower checks in the other most directly-relevant research-domain journal, the International Journal of Electronic Commerce, and in two Basket of 8 journals.

-As is natural for a journal of 30 years' standing, the articles in the journal Electronic Markets (EM) are stored in varying formats - some image-only and some text-accessible; and are discoverable and viewable through various channels, some searchable and others not.
+As is to be expected with a journal of 30 years' standing, which bridges the print-only and electronic-only publishing eras, the articles in the journal Electronic Markets (EM) are stored in varying formats - some image-only and some text-accessible; and are discoverable and viewable through various channels, some searchable and others not.
 The pragmatic approach was adopted of searching on the ProQuest site.
 This provided access to full-text from 2009 (Vol. 19, Issue 1) to 2020 (Vol. 30, Issue 2), and Abstract access from 2004 (Vol. 14, no. 3).